The LLM Mirage: Economic Interests and the Subversion of Weaponization Controls: Escaping the LLM Mirage

-Authors, as part of their affiliation with UC Berkeley, were supported in part by the National Science Foundation, U.S. Department of Defense, Founders Pledge Fund, Ford Foundation, Delphin Labs, and/or the Berkeley Artificial Intelligence Research (BAIR) industrial alliance program.
+\begin{acks} Authors, as part of their affiliation with the University of California, Berkeley, were supported in part by the National Science Foundation, U.S. Department of Defense, Founders Pledge Fund, the House Fund, and the Berkeley Artificial Intelligence Research (BAIR) industrial alliance program. \end{acks}